 Making your own flour assures that it’s nutritious.
 No additives, preservatives or other chemicals that you don’t even know the name of are added to it.
 The nutrients in grain come from the bran which is removed during milling.
-So, by buying whole grain products and milling them yourself, you ensure that your breads and cookies are full of fiber, vitamins, and iron.
+So, by buying whole-grain products and milling them yourself, you ensure that your bread and cookies are full of fibre, vitamins, and iron.

-A freshly-milled flour will allow you to taste the full flavour of the wheat.
-This adds more complexity to the breads flavour.
+A freshly milled flour will allow you to taste the full flavour of the wheat.
+This adds more complexity to the flavour of the bread.
 The taste of home-milled flour is far superior to store-bought flour.
 I don’t know why exactly, but it just is!